-Based on the Program Educational Objectives, we have defined Program Outcomes necessary for their fulfillment.
+Based on the Program Educational Objectives, we have defined Student Outcomes necessary for their fulfillment.
 Program assessment is used to insure that these outcomes are achieved.
-The EE Student Outcomes are identical to the EAC Outcomes (a)-(k).
+The EE Student Outcomes are identical to the EAC Outcomes (1)-(7).
 They require that our graduates will demonstrate: